 - In English, you decide which word is the subject (or direct object) by the order of the words

-- In Greek, you decide which word is the subject (or direct object) by the ending of the words
+- In Greek, you decide which word is the subject (or direct object) by the form of the words

-Greek words can take several different endings to indicate their function in the sentence.
+Greek words can take several different forms to indicate their function in the sentence.
 We (sort of) have this in English too.
 For example, let’s take the following sentence.

 He talked to him.

 The order of the words tells you what’s going on.
-However, the endings do also.
+However, the form does also.
 For example, you would never say:

 Him talked to he.